aimeos/aimeos-docs/src/manual/service-decorators.md

 postal.delivery-exclude (optional)
 : List of postal codes not allowed for the delivery address

-Several zip codes can be added seperated by comma, e.g.
+Several zip codes can be added seperated by commas, e.g.

 ```
 postal.delivery-exclude : 12345,AB1234,98DE76
 ```